Please visit the Warwick University website for specific details of the course.

 This course will develop you to teach your chosen subject to learners in a secondary school.
 You will spend four days a week in school and one day at university.
 Your subject mentor and professional mentor in school will support and develop you into the best classroom practitioner you can be; you will observe lessons and gradually teach classes.
 There is a clear focus on reflecting upon your practice to identify ways to further develop.
 Throughout the training year you will be formally observed, supported to teach and contribute to the wider context of the school.
 For example you will also have a tutor/mentor group.
 In partnership with the university, we will assess your progress against the Teaching Standards and support you to meet these across the year.
 At university you will work in subject groups and complete assignments as part of the course.

 We have several Secondary and Primary school partners in our Alliance and are able to offer you the opportunity to really consider the school in which you’d like to spend your training year.
-On application you will of course select your preferred school and although these placements are subject to availability, the size of our Alliance means we can sometimes offer you a second school to consider if your first choice is full.
+On application you will of course select your preferred school and although these placements are subject to availability, the size of our Alliance means we can offer you a second school to consider if your first choice is full.

 Fees and financial support